HEALING THE WOUNDS OF TRAUMA

 When we are not emotionally supported and validated in childhood, it can feel like it is our fault.

-For people with C-PTSD life often feels hard.
+For people who have been emotionally abused or neglected in childhood, life often feels hard.

 It's a struggle to have meaningful relationships.
 You want to be closer, but it is often just too painful or difficult.
 You would like to trust people, but you’ve been hurt too much.